jyothiraditya-n/libScricon/README.md

 ## Etymology

 I wanted to make the name a portmanteau of the description.
 Alas, Sgricon does not a valid sequence of sounds in English make.
 However, the _graph-_ part of _graphical_ comes from a greek word which could mean 'write', so I replaced it with the _scr_ prefix from latin which is also related to writing, whence the _c_ in _scricon_.

+## Building & Running

+To compile the code, you can run `make`.
+This will produce a large number of programs as well as `libScricon.a` which you will need to link other programs with this library.
+If your goal is to compile your own code, make sure to include the `include` folder from the libScricon source tree in the include path for your program compilation.

+If you wish to instead run the programs, you can run `<program> --help` to find the usage details of each of them individually.

+When you're done, if you want to clean up after yourself, you can run `make clean`, which will automatically delete all programs, object files, and `libScricon.a`

+---

+Happy coding! :)